Kezyma/Root-Builder/readme.md

 If enabled, when running an application through Mod Organizer, if that application is in a root folder within a mod and also exists in the game folder, it will redirect the application to launch from the game folder instead.

 #### usvfsmode (default: false)
+Requires autobuild to be enabled.

 If enabled, instead of copying files to and from the game folder, RootBuilder will utilise Mod Organizer's usvfs to handle root files.
+This will only work with autobuild since it is handled when you launch an application through Mod Organizer.
+Do not attempt to manually build, sync or clear when using this mode.
+Make sure to run a clear before enabling/disabling this setting or unintentional results may occur.

-Please note, this does not work with all games and mod combinations.
+Please note, this does not work with all game and mod combinations.

 #### linkmode (default: false)
 Requires usvfsmode to be enabled.

 If enabled, on top of using usvfs, RootBuilder will create links in the game folder pointing to specific mod root files.
 This can improve the compatibility of usvfs mode.

-Please note, this does not work with all games and mod combinations.
+Please note, this does not work with all game and mod combinations.

 #### linkextensions (default: "exe,dll")
 A comma separated list of file extensions that are valid for linking if linkmode is enabled.